doniaa3710/github-tutorial/README.md

 * If you have an untracked file when commiting, you most likely didn't use `git add .` before commiting
 * If (master) isn't going away in your terminal, use `git init` until you are back in workspace
 * If you incorrectly write a code that brings you to tht '>', then use Control C to corrupt or end the program

+##### REMINDER: ALWAYS USE `git status` TO MAKE SURE YOU AR UP TO DATE

+---

+## Collaboration
+Intrestingly you are able to ctake someone else's repository, with permission of course, and edit it yourself.
+The pushes you have made will not effect the original programmer unless you request a pull request and they accept.
+Lets explain this in simpler terms: